Panmoni/yapbay-api/docs/notes.md

 19 lint problems
 0 build

-TEST: verify transaction recording is fully correct for all trade steps

-remove divvi_referrals table migrations issue.

 ## interaction between frontend and listener

 might be doing some double duty and getting in the way of each other.

 Also many skipped ids in transactions table

-## Event Types

-are all event types detected by the event listener? and recorded with the proper type?

 ## Backend Monitoring Service